 The SQL Server Alter Table Statement is used to alter Tables.
-SQL Alter Table includes Add New Columns, Modifying existing Columns, Deleting existing Column, Add or Removing Indexes, Dropping and adding Constraints like Primary Keys to the existing SQL table.
+The Alter Table includes Add New Columns, Modifying existing Columns, Deleting existing Column, Add or Removing Indexes, Dropping and adding Constraints like Primary Keys to the existing table.

 SQL Alter Table examples

 The following are some of the examples of Alter Table to add, modify and delete columns and constraints.
 Let us see how to use the SQL Alter Table statement to alter the table definition with a live example.
 For this SQL Query, We use the Customer table.

 SQL Alter Table Add New Column